 Read more: Understanding AI Agents: A Guide to AI Agentic Workflow

 Data is the lifeblood of AI agents, it provides the nutriment for better decisions.
 A robust data architecture ensures that agents have access to the right data at the right time.
-In order to achieve that, let’s break down the optimal structure:
+To achieve that, let’s break down the optimal structure:

 After establishing robust computing resources and intelligent data architecture, the third critical challenge emerges: how to connect your AI agents with existing business systems.
 This integration challenge often determines whether AI investments deliver transformative value or become isolated technological islands.